13.5% by Volume

 Complexity, fragrance and understated power combined with a lingering savoury aftertaste are the features of this wine.
 An understated wine for those who appreciate finesse, fine texture and subtle richness.
 Similar in style to our 09.
 A wine for ageing and for food.

 AromaFragrant and subtle.
 Mineral notes as well as florals and esters.
 Some creamy, lanolin notes.
 Elusive, rich yet understated.
-Much less aromatically fruity than the conventional Sauvignon Blanc.
+Less aromatically fruity, but more supple and complex than conventional tank fermented Sauvignon Blanc.

 PalateGently flavoured with the characters apparent on the nose carrying through to the palate.
 Ripe fruit with a rich middle palate and a lingering mineral finish with a lively acidity.